AhmadBakri7/Simple-Quiz-App/README.md

 ## Functionality

-A set of five questions, each with a multiple-choice format Each question offers four potential answers
+-A set of five questions, each with a multiple-choice format -Each question offers four potential answers
-Scores are updated instantly
+-Scores are updated instantly
-Each question is timed with a 10-second limit
-Results are shown at the end, including feedback and the total score An option to reset and play the quiz again
+-Each question is timed with a 10-second limit -Results are shown at the end, including feedback and the total score -An option to reset and play the quiz again

 ## Screenshots